maths/moodle-qtype_stack/doc/en/Authoring/Author_FAQ.md

 You should also be aware that there are also a number of functions defined by STACK which are not standard Maxima functions.
 The command you need may well not be enabled since you should use one STACK provides instead.

+## How can I change which Maxima functions STACK allows? ##

+This is a job for a developer.
+Please contact us.

 ## How can I use subscripts in STACK ##

 Note that normally a maxima atom `theta2` is displayed by Maxima as `{\it theta_2}`.
 This is problematic as the Greek letter is not rendered as LaTeX `\theta`, and the subscript is in italic which is wrong.